 It is important to cook okra without water.
 Cooking it with moisture causes the okra to release a sticky substance that can make your dish unappetizing.
 Varieties of okra from India tend to be less sticky and taste better but any variety will do.
 Choose thin long green okra pods that are not bruised and do not show signs of maturity.
 Young tender pods cook easily and taste better.
 Mature pods can be tough and woody.

 Wash, drain and dry the okra completely by immediately drying each piece with a kitchen towel or paper towel.
-Remove the stem end and cut into 1/2 inch rounds.

 Chop onions to be about the same size as the okra rounds.